Top FAQs About Income-Driven Repayment Plans

 Income Documentation Requirements

-- You must provide at least one piece of documentation for each source of taxable income.
+- Include documentation of pay frequency (for example, twice per month or every other week) and at least one piece of documentation for each source of taxable income.

 - Copies of documentation are acceptable.